iP

 Calories per cup429kcal/cup

-Calorie density analysis
+Calorie density details

 Calories per cup